Asthma and COPD: What's the Difference, and Is There a Link?

 People who smoke or breathe in pollution or chemicals at work for many years have higher chances of having COPD.
 That's why the condition often starts in middle age or later in life.

-A few other things can also raise your chances of asthma:
+Besides a family history of the condition, a few things can raise your chances of asthma:

 Since asthma and COPD both make your airways swell, they both can cause:

 To figure out which condition you have, your doctor will start with a physical exam and questions about your medical history.
 They’ll look at your nose and throat and listen to your lungs with a stethoscope.
-Questions they’re likely to ask include:
+They’re likely to ask about things like:

 If your doctor thinks you have asthma, they might ask you to breathe in a medicine called a bronchodilator and take the spirometry test again.
 If you have asthma, your lungs should work better after you take the medicine.